ARGUMENTS FROM BIOLOGY

 George Sessions does suggest that philosophers need to work toward

-nontotalitarian solutions...and that "in all likelihood, this will require
+nontotalitarian solutions...and that "in all likelihood, this will

 some kind of holistic ecological ethic in which the integrity of all